spottsdd/katacoda-scenarios/service-focused-observability/step3.md

 This allows us to use Trace Search and Analytics from within Datadog.

-By default, the Datadog Ruby APM library will ship traces to `localhost`, over port 8126.
-Because we're running within a `docker-compose`, we'll need to set an environment variable, `DD_AGENT_HOST`, for our Ruby library to know to ship to the Agent container instead.
+By default, the Datadog Ruby APM trace library will ship traces to `localhost`, over port 8126.
+Because we're running within a `docker-compose`, we'll need to set an environment variable, `DD_AGENT_HOST`, for our Ruby trace library to know to ship to the Agent container instead.

 With this, our Ruby application is instrumented.
 We're also able to continue traces downstream, utilizing Distributed Traces.